ACA–VDCA Cricket Stadium: History

-The stadium also hosted IPL matches and was the home ground of Deccan Chargers in 2012 and Sunrisers Hyderabad in 2015 along with Rising Pune Supergiants and Mumbai Indians together in 2016.
+The stadium also hosted few Indian Premier League matches and was the home ground of Deccan Chargers in 2012 and along with Sunrisers Hyderabad in 2015 and also with Mumbai Indians and Rising Pune Supergiants together in 2016.
+2019 Indian Premier League, it was selected to host the Eliminator and Qualifier 2 of the tournament.

-Although this Stadium did not host any group stage matches in the 2019 Indian Premier League, it was selected to host the Eliminator and Qualifier 2 of the tournament.
+Majority of the Andhra Premier League matches are held since 2022.
+It is the home ground for the IPL team Delhi Capitals in 2024 and 2025 seasons.
+During the 2025 season, in March 2025, the name of the stadium is reverted back to its initial name ACA–VDCA Cricket Stadium.